 Truthfully, I think I’ve gotten the most ARCs from going to bookish events.
 I got 10 ARCs from Book Con this year alone, and two more from attending the Brooklyn Book Festival.
 Additionally, I’ve also won a lot of ARCs from giveaways.
 In my experience, it pays to receive newsletters from publishers.
 I’ve won a number of ARCs just by reading literally every email publishers send me and entering almost every giveaway in them.

 Additionally, Twitter is a great place for giveaways.
 Not only do publishers do giveaways regularly, but authors do them all the time.
-So do bloggers (I’ve got a giveaway going on right now!).
+So do bloggers.
 If you’re willing to look for them, you’ll find there are lots of giveaways happening all the time and if you enter enough of them you’re bound to win some.

 5. Books for Trade